tigran-serobyan/meetk/README.md

 # Meetk
-A social network for creating and sharing your quizzes with your friends
+Create and share your quizzes with your friends
+Play quizzes realtime.